LyuLucas1207/NebulaFX/docs/kms/README.md

-# RustFS Key Management Service
+# NebulaFX Key Management Service

-The RustFS Key Management Service (KMS) provides end-to-end key orchestration, envelope encryption, and S3-compatible semantics for encrypted object storage.
-It sits between the RustFS API surface and the underlying encryption primitives, ensuring that data at rest and in flight remains protected while keeping operational workflows simple.
+The NebulaFX Key Management Service (KMS) provides end-to-end key orchestration, envelope encryption, and S3-compatible semantics for encrypted object storage.
+It sits between the NebulaFX API surface and the underlying encryption primitives, ensuring that data at rest and in flight remains protected while keeping operational workflows simple.

 ## Highlights